hekkup/qyledl/README.md

     * New fork: qyledl
     * Version numbering continued directly from yle-downloader-gui
     * Added download queue, support for English, etc.

+(NOTE: the versions below are those of yle-downloader-gui)

 - 2.2 (2013-02-21)
     * Updated yle-dl to 2.0.2.